 As the core conceptual framework of development of Future Generations, it is important that all faculty understand SEED-SCALE.
 All new faculty members will be provided a copy of Just and Lasting Change and a copy of Empowerment on an Unstable Planet at the beginning of their period of employment.
 They are expected to be able to integrate the principles and component procedures of the SEED-SCALE process into their course materials where appropriate.
 As a core framework, SEED-SCALE should be consistently threaded throughout the subject matter components of the curriculum and coursework.

 New Faculty Orientation

-New faculty are provided with an orientation to Future Generations University, its unique pedagogy, student body, and online platforms including Zoom Video-conferencing, JSTOR electronic library, Moodle LMS, and Mahara ePortfolios.
-The orientation usually consists of a Zoom Video-Conference with Learning Management staff.
+New faculty are provided with an orientation to Future Generations University, its unique pedagogy, student body, and online platforms including Zoom Video-conferencing and Moodle LMS.